 I am a planner.
 I like to know what is coming for the day and the week.
 I like advanced planning and scheduling.
 Maybe you know someone that “unschools.”
 Basically, they have just pulled their kids out of an organized school and are letting the kids run the show.
 They play, they help mommy make bread, they go to a museum, cut coupons, go shopping and lay around the house.
-I do not like that kind of home school.
+I do not like that kind of home school although a few days off may be needed sometimes.
 I was a lot more like a drill sergeant!

 This post may contain affiliate links.
 Please read our Disclosure Policy for details.